gokhanaliccii/InfiniteImageListingApp/README.md

 ## Development Plan
- 1. Creating continuous integration pipeline
+ 1. Creating Continuous Integration Pipeline

      >I chosed "circle-ci" and created pipeline.
 I applied branch merge restriction on **develop branch** it won't accept merges until circle-ci result.
 In that pipeline it run unit tests and lint check

- 2. Creating json parser library
+ 2. Creating JsonParser Library

-    >I wanted to create json parser library because It will make json deserialization easy.
+    >I wanted to create json parser library because it will make json deserialization easy.
 My purpose was give json string with intented model to library and it will return that model which is filled by given json properties.
 I used reflection to fill model's field.
-To be sure functionality working expectedly and documenting I wrote unit tests.
+Unit tests are written to be sure functionality working as expectedly and documenting.

- 3. Creating http library
+ 3. Creating Http library

-     >I wanted to create http library because I will use it heavily during the project and it will prevent code duplication and time wasting in future.
-To make using this library easier I added annotation functionality so developer only need to define service endpoint and requeired properties :) To be sure functionality working expectedly and documenting I wrote unit and integration tests.
+     >I wanted to create http library because I will use it heavily during the project and it will prevent code duplications and time wasting in the future.
+To make using this library easier I added annotation functionality so developer only need to define service endpoint and required properties :) Unit tests are written to be sure functionality working as expectedly and documenting.

  4. Implementing Application Logic
     >I implemented infinite scroll logic using clean MVP architecture and I used Kotlin and Java.
 Additionaly I created in memory cache for enhance image displaying performance and to listen application lifecycle I created 'LifeCycleBag', basically we can listen lifecycle events even when we don't have activity or fragment reference :)